benjystanton/benjystanton.github.io/_posts/2018-09-17-a-plan-for-accessible-charts.md

 title: A plan for accessible charts
 categories: accessibility data
 excerpt: A list of user research findings, accessibility report findings, best practice, resources and good ideas that I’ve collected over the past 2 years.
+last_modified_at: 10 May 2020
 ---

-<p class="lede">A list of user research findings, accessibility report findings, best practice, resources and good ideas that I’ve collected over the past 2 years.</p>
+<p class="lede">A list of user research findings, accessibility report findings, best practice, resources and good ideas that I’ve collected.
+Last updated on {{ page.last_modified_at }}.</p>

-The next step is to create some prototype charts and start iterating.
-But I wanted to write-up and share the work so far, in case it’s useful to others.
+## How to make charts more accessible

+- Keep the layout simple and mobile friendly
+- Present the information in more than one way
+- Use clear, readable typography
+- Check the chart is understandable in black and white
+- Label the data directly
+- Don't use light shades and colours
+- Use valid, semantic mark-up
+- Interactive elements should be controllable with a keyboard
+- Use vector formats that can be zoomed-in (like SVG)
+- Consider using patterns or textures to distinguish bars and lines

+Read on for more detail.

 ## Colour